 First Leading roles and building up a repertoire

 After 6 years with no new roles in anime, 21-year-old Subaru Kimura was back and more ready than ever to make his career as a voice actor blossom.

 In 2011, Kimura was cast as Kanba Takakura in the psychological and drama anime series, Mawaru Penguindrum.
 Although not talked about as other anime that aired that year, this was one of the gems.

 Good character development on top of heavy, dark drama is its greeting card.

-Kanba was Subaru Kimura’s first ever leading role in anime, role that had its complexity as the character is faced with dilemmas, ending up solving those in pretty immoral ways with just one thought in his mind: save his family.
+Kanba was Subaru Kimura’s first-ever leading role in anime, a role that had its complexity as the character is faced with dilemmas, ending up solving those in pretty immoral ways with just one thought in his mind: save his family.

 Kimura’s performance stood out and there was nothing but praise for what he pulled off as Kanba.

 Once again, Kimura was showing his cards when it comes to grasping emotions and making characters relatable to the viewers.
 That would end up being his trademark, noticeable in all the roles he’s taken since then.

 2012 arrived and with it came a relevant supporting role in Code:Breaker.